Dallas Medical Clinic for On-the-Job Injuries

 Many people do not know or do not understand that workers can suffer serious consequences and symptoms from a simple concussion, even if they do not lose consciousness.
 Many are embarrassed to come forward with complains of chronic headaches, memory issues, behavioral changes, and other serious symptoms of a traumatic brain injury (TBI).

 Head injuries are most common at work when an employee suffers from a fall, is struck on the head, or is involved in a motor vehicle accident.
-At Work Injury MD, we are committed to helping workers recover from their head injuries, no matter their severity, for as long as it takes them to see maximum improvement.
+Our workman’s comp Texas doctors are committed to helping workers recover, no matter their severity, for as long as it takes them to see maximum improvement.

-Neck injuries that occur at work often involve falls or auto accidents, though some neck injuries are the result of repetitive stress, such as from heavy lifting.
+Neck injuries that occur at work often involve falls or auto accidents, though some are the result of repetitive stress, such as from heavy lifting.

 Common types of neck injuries include whiplash, muscle strains, slipped discs, bulging discs, pinched nerves, ruptured discs, and herniated discs.

-Back injuries come in two major forms: Acute injuries and chronic injuries.
+Back issues come in two major forms: acute and chronic injuries.
 An acute back injury takes place all at once, usually during an accident, such as a fall or a car collision.
 A chronic back injury, such as a ruptured disc or a pinched nerve, gets worse over time due to poor lifting technique or simple overuse.

 Foot and ankle injuries most often affect workers who are on the go, such as postal workers, construction workers, and jail and prison workers.
 However, any employee may suffer a foot or ankle injury on the job due to a simple fall or misstep.

-At Work Injury MD, we understand that it is important not only to manage our patients’ pain and heal their injury, but it is also important to understand what caused the injury in the workplace and how similar injuries can be prevented in the future.
+Our Dallas workman’s comp doctors understand that it is important not only to manage our patients’ pain and heal their injury, but it is also important to understand what caused the injury in the workplace and how similar health issues can be prevented in the future.
 Many of our patients thrive through our combination of pain management and physical therapy, while some require surgery to return function and reduce pain.

-Aside from back injuries, knee injuries sideline workers more than any other type of injury, while leg injuries are also a serious and significant problem in the workplace.
+Aside from back pain, knee injuries sideline workers more than any other type of injury, while leg injuries are also a serious and significant problem in the workplace.

-Common internal injuries include internal bleeding, kidney injuries, liver injuries, ruptured spleen, broken ribs, and abdominal injuries.
-At Work Injury MD, we treat all of these acute injuries with care and compassion.
+Common internal injuries include internal bleeding, kidney problems, liver issues, ruptured spleen, broken ribs, and abdominal pain.
+Our workman’s comp doctors in Dallas treat all of these acute injuries with care and compassion.

 Talk To A Work Injury Doctor Today

-Serious on-the-job injuries don’t just sideline you at work, they can also seriously affect your life after you punch out.
+Serious on-the-job incidents don’t just sideline you at work, they can also seriously affect your life after you punch out.
 Injured workers report having difficulty with everyday tasks, struggling with relationships, dealing with chronic pain, and worrying about financial matters.
-At Work Injury MD, we understand that it is of the utmost importance that we get you on your feet again – pain-free and ready to take on your life and career once more.
+Our Dallas workman’s comp doctors understand that it is of the utmost importance that we get you on your feet again – pain-free and ready to take on your life and career once more.

 Even if you have visited a doctor that has not met your needs, do not give up hope.
 We invite you to fill out our short contact form and a representative with our office will get back to you as soon as possible.